 The Umpqua Valley’s winegrowing history dates back to the 1880s when German immigrants who had worked for the Beringer Bros., the oldest continuously operating vineyard in Napa, planted the first wine grape vineyard in the Valley.
 Post-prohibition, Richard Sommer established Hillcrest Vineyards near Roseburg in 1961.
 He planted Riesling and small amounts of other varieties despite being told by his California (Davis) cohorts that it was impossible to successfully grow wine grapes in Oregon.
 Obviously, they were wrong.
 Just eight years later, in 1969, Paul Bjelland of Bjelland Vineyards founded the Oregon Winegrowers Association in the Umpqua Valley.
 During the 1970s new wineries opened, including Henry Estate Winery, whose winemaker Scott Henry developed a now world-famous trellis system, which increases grape yield, among other benefits.
 The Umpqua Valley appellation continues to evolve as new winemakers discover the area, bringing with them a passion for innovation and world-class wine.
 The Umpqua Valley appellation became official in 1984.

-One of Oregon’s more diverse climates, the Umpqua Valley can successfully grow both cool and warm varieties.
+One of Oregon’s more diverse climates, the Umpqua Valley can successful grow both cool and warm varieties.
 It’s comprised of three distinct climatic sub-zones: 1) The Northern area around the town of Elkton enjoys a cool, marine-influenced climate.
 It receives around 50 inches of annual rainfall, making irrigation unnecessary.
-Pinot Noir and other cool-climate varieties thrive here.
-2) The Central area to the northwest of Roseburg has a transitional or intermediate climate, where both cool and warm varieties do quite well.
-3) The area south of Roseburg is warmer and more arid, similar to Rogue and Applegate Valleys to the south, making irrigation necessary.
+Pinot noir and other cool-climate varieties thrive here.
+2) The Central area to the northwest of Roseburg has a transitional, or intermediate, climate where both cool and warm varieties do quite well.
+3) The area south of Roseburg is warmer and more arid, similar to Rogue and Applegate valleys to the south, making irrigation necessary.
 Warm-climate varieties, including Tempranillo, Syrah and Merlot thrive here.